Dateline: Kuala Lumpur, Malaysia

 For example, all offshore banks need to verify their customers’ identities, but this process is much easier to complete in person than online.

 If you visit the bank in person, then they’ll usually collect your passport, scan it, check its legitimacy, and you’re all set.

 Verifying your identity remotely, on the other hand, is a bit more difficult.

-Since remote banks can’t handle your paperwork in person, they’ll generally have strict documentation requirements to ensure their customers are legitimate.
+Then, since remote banks can’t handle your paperwork in person, they’ll generally have strict documentation requirements to ensure that their customers are legitimate.